CsillaFarkas/ParetoPick-R/README.md

 * Analysis tab
   * HTML download for measure implementation maps - might be possible with replotting and individual saving and stitching back together

-* AHP
-  * keep ticks and remove labels on top (probably obsolete with restructure)
-  * in plot - retain original range when sliders moved (alreade implemented for analysis tab)